malhotrachetan/DeciTree/README.md

+## Note: This project was just one-time school thing and isn't maintained anymore.
+Any bug you come across may be a dependency issue, please free to fix it and use accordingly!

 # DeciTree
 ## DeciTree is a desktop GUI app written in Python that builds a predictive model using a Decision tree algorithm called ID3.
 > Right now the build works perfectly fine for Python 3.5